DaveBackus/Data_Bootcamp_Book/intro.md

 **Code and applications.**  We attack data applications and programming together.
 After covering Python basics, we generally organize things around specific applications, covering the relevant aspects of Python along the way.
 We think it helps to have a context for what we're learning, but the downside is that it's somewhat harder to use the book as a programming reference.
 We still think it makes sense.
 Our goal isn't to produce programmers, but people who know enough about programming to get along well with data.
 -->

-**Online book preferred.**  We sometimes print out the pdf ourselves, but the online version comes with links, color coding, and a more attractive layout.
-It's also easy for us to update.
+**Online book preferred.**  We sometimes print out the pdf ourselves, but the online version comes with live links.
+We'll update it frequently as new ideas come to mind.
 We think it's a superior user experience.

 ## Wordplay